Marcas Mac an Tuairneir: Music

 Mac an Tuairneir was a member of Trosg, which performed at Celtic Connections, the Belladrum Festival, and many other concerts.
 In 2016 and 2021, he was an An Comunn Gàidhealach Gold Medal Finalist, where in 2016 he sang 'Cumha an t-Seana Ghàidheal' and 'Cànan nan Gàidheal.'
 In 2021 he sang 'Òran an t-Saighdear' and 'Cead Deireannach nam Beann' in memory of fellow Edinburgh-based Gaelic Poet, the late Duncan Bàn MacIntyre.

 His poetry has been sung by Mary Ann Kennedy, Ainsley Hammill, Malina MacDonald, Rachel Walker and Gillie MacKenzie, among others.
 Marcas frequently writes songs in partnership with women musicians, notably Mary Ann Kennedy; together, they have composed the following pieces: 'Ainneamhag' for the Inverness Gaelic Choir, which won second place in the Lovat and Tullibardine Awards of 2016; 'Grioglachan', in memory of the late Maggie 'Hearach' MacDonald of Cliar.
 Marcas also has a successful songwriting partnership with Rachel Walker, with whom he wrote 'Là Luain', 'Tìr is Sàl', 'Beannachd' and 'Òran na Cille'.
 Marcas has also written songs and composed music alongside Marit Falt, Josie Duncan, Una MacGlone, Adam Holmes, and Padruig Moireasdan.
 He was a founding member of the LGBT music collective 'Bogha-froise.'

 His debut album, Speactram, including self-penned songs and others penned with Nick Turner, Adam Holmes, Gillie Mackenzie, Pàdruig Morrison and Rachel Walker was released by Watercolour Music in July, 2022.
 The album was longlisted for the Album of the Year Award at the Scots Traditional Music Awards in 2022.

-Mac an Tuairneir is a member and Gaelic tutor of the Lothian Gaelic Choir where he sings tenor.
+Mac an Tuairneir was a member and Gaelic tutor of the Lothian Gaelic Choir where he sings tenor.